Open the door to liberation.

 She has a particular focus on the education sector, with over a decade of experience coaching mentors and leaders.

-By 10th grade, her school experience changed.
+By 10th grade, her school experience reflected standard practices of inequity and exclusion.
 She realized that her peers — mostly Black students and students of color — weren’t being tracked into the same honors and advanced coursework classes she attended.
 Jamila felt out of place.
-Overlooking the challenges she was experiencing, the resounding message from educators was do better and to be better without direction or support.
+Overlooking the challenges she was experiencing, her teachers focused on the surface behavior Jamila exhibited.
+The resounding message from educators was to do better and to be better without understanding, direction or support.
 Though high expectations were professed, the bar for her and her peers was low.
-Her school counselor even told her, “Maybe you’re not college material and you should consider another route instead.”
 In that time period, Jamila’s expectations for herself changed dramatically.
 She wanted to be with her peers so she unenrolled from advanced coursework classes, yearning for a place to feel valued and feeling the burden of others’ low-expectations.
-School had quickly become just a chore — Jamila was unseen by most of her teachers, and her friends were her only guide with no one in school encouraging them to embrace their talents, skills and expectations of what they could be.
+School had quickly become just a chore — there was no place to embrace the innate talents and skills she and her friends possessed.
+There were no expectations for what they could be.
 Left with no mentors and no in school support system, when Jamila was 15, she was expelled from high school.

 Jamila then transitioned to live with her father who enrolled her in a pan-African school focused on identity development, self-love and education for Black liberation.
 This was pivotal.
 Her teachers there would become the guides that would push her to critically think, see herself as valuable and reinforce positive messages about what she could achieve.

-The mentorship she gained from teachers like Baba Thabiti who had high expectations of what was possible for her set the stage for her commitment to leadership focused on student affirmation and healing.
+The mentorship she gained from teachers like Baba Thabiti who had high expectations for her set the stage for her commitment to leadership focused on student affirmation and healing.
 These experiences are what ground Jamila as a leader and coach — the implicit bias and explicit systemic low-expectations that many Black and other students of color experience.